The Dreggs: 2017–2022: Career beginnings and multiple singles

-The duo was formed in 2017 by Paddy Macrae and Zane Harris, busking in the streets up the sunshine coast.
-The name, the Dreggs, comes from when they were promoting one their local live shows Harris said "let's see what these Dreggs have done", and the duo liked the sound of it and adopted it as their artist name.
+The duo was formed in 2017 by Paddy Macrae and Zane Harris, busking in the streets up the Sunshine Coast.
+The name, the Dreggs, comes from when they were promoting one of their local live shows and Harris said, "Let's see what these Dreggs have done."
+The duo liked the sound of it and adopted it as their artist name.

 The Dreggs released their debut single "Give Myself to You" in 2017 and a 6-track EP titled Seas Embrace in May 2018.

 In 2018 the duo released the singles titled "Gold" and "Feel Alive".

 Throughout 2019 the duo released the singles "Just for One Night" and "You And Me".

 During 2020 the duo released the five singles; "Postcards", "Simple Question", "Call Me Home", "A Song to Be Named" and "Keepsake".

 2021 brought about the duo's singles, "Head Above Water", "Let You Go" and "Your Love".

 The singles titled, "The Forest Song", "Hold Me Closer" and "Madeline" were released throughout 2022 by the duo.